chasemthomas/PythonMastery/PythonMasteryCurriculum.md

    3. Multi-line comments using triple quotes (`"""`)

    4. Docstrings for documenting functions and modules
-      * This should be moved to the lesson 7

    5. Accessing docstrings with `help()` or `.__doc__`
-      * This should be moved to the lesson 7

 3. **Skill 3: Declaring and Assigning Variables**